Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Monte Carlo simulations

 \subsection{Design 4}

 Design 4 considers a researcher who implements CAR with an heterogeneous treatment assignment probability.
-The RCT in Design 4 has five strata, just like in Design 1 and 3.
-Unlike all previous designs, RCT participants are assigned into treatment or control by using either SRS or SBR with treatment assignment probability vector equal to
+The RCT in Design 4 has four strata, just like in Design 1 and 3.
+Unlike all previous designs, RCT participants are assigned into treatment or control by using SRS, SBR, PSM or HHM with treatment assignment probability vector equal to

 We now describe the features of Design 4 that are unobserved to the researcher.
-First, all strata are equally likely, i.e., $p(s)=1/5$ for all $s \in \mathcal{S}$.
+First, all strata are equally likely, i.e., $p(s)=1/4$ for all $s \in \mathcal{S}$.
 Second, RCT participants are assigned into types according to i.i.d.\ draws of a multinomial distribution with probabilities